AlexanderMakarov/activitywatch-ets/README.md

 1. Name of activity is assembled from events data, not from predefined names of categories.
 2. Behavior of interpreting events from the each bucket is configured separately and not just "category A" or "category B" but as generic activity with generic name.
-3. Each bucket is configured perconaly to be related to "AFK" or not.
+3. Each bucket is configured personaly to be related to "AFK" or not.
 4. "Uncategorisable" events may be skipped or be "outweighted" by events from the other bucket.
 5. Activities are assembled basing on the all bucket's events.
     Moreover - one bucket may provide different activities suggestions for the same interval.
-6. At least 3 sources of data/events (Jira, Outlook calendar, Git) are added.
+6. At least 3 new sources of data/events (Jira, Outlook calendar, Git) are added.

 ## Setup